 Bought-in livestock are a major route for new diseases entering your farm.
 Before integrating them with the rest of the herd, quarantine and test all new animals for potential disease, and treat where appropriate.
 Also ensure that cattle are put onto the same vaccination programme as the rest of the herd.

 Prioritise calf health

 For all-year-round and autumn calving herds, pneumonia is one of the biggest threats to young calves.
 Ensuring the calf has good quality colostrum containing more than 50 g of IgG per litre in the first 24 hours of life will aid its natural immune defence.
-It’s also a good idea to ensure the calf gets 4 litres of colostrum within the first 4 hours of life and a further 2 litres within the first 12 hours.
+It’s also a good idea to ensure the calf gets 4 litres of colostrum (or 10% of its body weight) within the first 4 hours of life and a further 2 litres within the first 12 hours.

 Keeping calves in similar age groups and in well ventilated housing will also help to manage the risks.
-You may want to use calf coats to keep them warm, as cold weather can reduce growth efficiency and make calves more susceptible to pneumonia.
+Ensure deep, clean and well draining bedding, as well as considering the use of calf jackets to keep them warm, as cold weather can reduce growth efficiency and make calves more susceptible to pneumonia